Rjlmota/event-trace/README.md

 //Event module for Contiki

-Module used to generate random events based on the Poisson distribution.
+Module designed to generate random events based on the Poisson model.
+Used in the Contiki project to make possible that nodes detect events.
-Applied in the Following Events in Dense IoT Groups implementation.
+Applied in the Following Events in Dense IoT Groups Project.